 Anderson is a very small city located in the state of Missouri.
 With a population of 2,064 people and just one neighborhood, Anderson is the 275th largest community in Missouri.

-When you are in Anderson, you'll notice that it is more blue-collar than most other communities in America.
-37.33% of Anderson’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Anderson is generally considered to be a blue-collar town.
+37.33% of the Anderson workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Anderson is a city of service providers, professionals, and production and manufacturing workers.
 There are especially a lot of people living in Anderson who work in healthcare suport services (9.16%), food service (8.09%), and healthcare (7.60%).

 In Anderson, just 11.54% of people have at least a bachelor's degree, which is quite a bit lower than the national average for cities and towns of 21.84%.